 What are the chances of getting a job?

-Demand for IT helpdesk/support technicians is high because most businesses and organisations rely heavily on computer systems and networks to operate effectively.
-Technicians are needed to support staff using those systems and networks, and to identify and fix problems that may arise.
+Demand for IT helpdesk/support technicians is high because organisations are increasingly relying on computer systems and networks to operate effectively.
+Technicians are needed to support staff using those systems and networks, and to identify and fix any problems.

 Shortage of experienced IT helpdesk/support technicians

 As a result of these factors, IT helpdesk/support technician appears on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled IT helpdesk/support technicians from overseas to work in New Zealand.